MetaMask is the world's leading self-custodial crypto wallet and gateway to decentralized finance, built by Consensys.

 Avoid trading during volatility spikes.
 When markets are spiking—news events, liquidation cascades, technical breaks—slippage explodes.
 Order books collapse, AMM pools experience massive trades, and execution prices become unpredictable.
 Waiting for volatility to settle, where possible, reduces execution cost.

 Use DEX aggregators.
 Services like 1inch or MetaMask Swaps automatically route orders across multiple DEXs to find the best execution price.
 Instead of swapping on just Uniswap, they might split an order across Uniswap, Curve, and Balancer to minimize price impact.
-For perpetual futures through MetaMask, limit orders allow precise entry and exit price control, avoiding slippage on fills.
+For how limit orders, stop losses, and other order types work across perpetual futures and other trading venues, see crypto order types.
 The preview functionality shows the outcome before signing the transaction, confirming actual execution price against expected.

 Consider a hypothetical scenario: 100 trades per month, average position size of $20,000, and average slippage across all trades of 0.3% (a plausible range for someone mixing major assets on centralized exchanges with some lesser-known assets on DEXs).